yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-forms/index.md

 ## What can you do within a form?

 Most often, we ask users for text.
-If they are registering for an event like camp, we probably ask for their name, age, address, and food allergies.
+If they are registering for an event like Kode With Klossy camp, we probably ask for their name, age, address, and coding background.
 Sometimes we ask for an age/birthdate, and sometimes we ask them to "check all that apply."
 We can have special inputs based on the information we are asking our users for.
 Here are some common input types you've probably seen.
 Can you predict what they do?

 - `<input type="password">`
 - `<input type="number">`